Going for a daycation to Miami, and wondering how to spend a day in Miami city that gets you the best of everything?

 To set the mood right from the get-go in the morning, why not bring the love of your life to join in a beach yoga with 3rd Street Beach Yoga at 7 am (!).
 This is a pay-by-donation kind of thing, right on the beach for the early risers.

 With or without the yoga start, you definitely need a breakfast place that is slow and cozy, and morning friendly.

 Head for a long brekkie at the Blue Matisse Doral, a restaurant at the Intercontinental, where you can book a table from 6:30 am!

 Take your time enjoying a Continental or All-American breakfast, and maybe a waffle before you start your day together.

 When you are ready, book an Uber before you leave the table, and head all the way across town to the World Erotic Art Museum on South Beach!

 This erotic collection spans 20 rooms and includes ancient and contemporary art pieces, art from all different cultures.

 Then get some air in the beautiful Soundscape Park on Lincoln Road, which displays an amazing landscape architecture of trees and plants, creating a tranquil oasis in the middle of the city streets.

 When you need to refuel, South Beach Cultural Food And Walking Tour make sure you get the best of everything, when you are navigating the culinary scene in a city you don’t know.

-You need to get an Uber to head over to the airport, but I can tell you, it will be worth it!
+You need to get an Uber to head over to the airport, but I can tell you, it will be worth it (and you get champagne!)